Hello! Welcome to my website. Here you can find:

 Maybe you’ve read my widely-read post Authors and Truth About Money, or the follow-up piece on the Guardian Books Blog about why I won’t self-publish my novels (TL;DR – I believe literary fiction needs to be traditionally published to gain traction; self-publishing will only make you money if you’re a genre writer who has deep pockets and is very good at marketing).

 I’ve been a lecturer in the English and Comparative Literature Department of Goldsmiths, University of London, since 2013.
 (Before that I taught at the University of Sussex).
-Mostly I teach creative writing, but I also teach on the English Literature BA.
+Mostly I teach creative writing, but I also teach on the English Literature BA: this year, on the core undergraduate poetry course.
 I have an abiding interest in Early Modern literary biography (focused on Christopher Marlowe and his social circle) and in the Shakespeare authorship question.

 I learnt to code as a teenager and before the turn of the century I worked in IT as an analyst-programmer.
 I can still code in HTML (old hat now) and enjoy putting websites together (WordPress mostly; cheating, I know).
 I’m fairly active on Facebook but prefer Twitter.